soup1e/commerce/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-### ToDo

-- SEARCH AND ITEM TYPES
-- ADD TO CART
-- CART CHECKOUT WITH STRIPE
-- REMAINING /ROUTES AND 404
-- AUTH AND ADMIN PAGES
-- UPDATE PRODUCTS SITE NAME AND BLANK FILLER TEXT
-- UPDATE LANDING PAGE AND FOOTER

-- Stretch: Switch to TypeScript, Mobile App

-### The App
+### Capstone Project

-- E-Commerce Website where users can add things to cart and checkout using Stripe
+- A Keyboard E-Commerce Website where users can add things to cart and checkout using Stripe
-- Items should be stored in SupaBase or NextJS backend
-- User auth should be handled by Auth0
-- Multi-page App with Landing, Categories, Marketplace for User Items, Cart, Checkout and Order Comp
+- Multi-page App with Landing, Categories, Marketplace for User Items, Cart, Checkout and Dynamic Routes
+- Items and Price stored in Stripes API
+- Checkout Handled through Stripe
-- Light and dark mode styling
+- Mobile and Desktop Viewing Compatible

 ## Friday, July 7th